Say hello to the second last month of the year!

-Furthermore, the month of October brings about the new GST rate revisions as per the decisions taken in the 37th GST council Meeting in to action.
+Furthermore, the month of October brings about the new GST rate revisions as per the decisions taken in the 37th GST Council Meeting in to action.

-The GSTN portal has shifted to online refund process, providing seamless refund process and communication between the taxpayer and tax officer.
+The GSTN portal has shifted to online GST refund process, providing seamless refund process and communication between the taxpayer and tax officer.
 The GSTN portal has also resolved few major issues faced by taxpayers while filings their returns.

 For the rest, here is the compliance calendar for the month of October:

 I just blinked an eye, and we are here in the month of half-yearly closing!

 September; the month we all have been preparing for, since past many days, and the anxiety will not fade until it is over.
 With numbers churning, business pressure building and deadlines approaching, this is the second-most important event in an accountant’s life.
 And Bappa is here with the blessings!

 While the new month brings new possibilities, many of us will not forget the 2 big losses of last month: Smt.
 Sushma Swaraj and Shri Arun Jaitley, both will be remembered for their exceptional work.
 We pay homage to both of them.